Chilaquiles

 • Drain oil from skillet and make fried eggs (sunny side up).
 To do that, heat ½ tablespoon butter over medium heat until melted, then add eggs individually and away from each other and cook for 2-3 minutes, until white is firm but yolks are still runny.

-• In another skillet, heat up the enchilada sauce (or make it fresh) and add the tortilla chips.
+• In another skillet, heat the enchilada sauce (or make it fresh) and add the tortilla chips.
 Stir carefully to coat the chips.
 Cook until the tortillas are heated through, about 2 minutes.
 Taste and season with salt as needed.

 • Add chips to a plate and top with the fried egg along with any other toppings like salt, pepper, cheese, and avocado.